AfterShip/email-verifier/README.md

 }
 ```

 > Note: because most of the ISPs block outgoing SMTP requests through port 25 to prevent email spamming, the module will not perform SMTP checking by default.
-You can initialize the verifier with  `EnableSMTPCheck()`  to enable such capability if the port 25 is usable.
+You can initialize the verifier with  `EnableSMTPCheck()`  to enable such capability if port 25 is usable.

 ### Misc Validation